Home / People / NOMIS Researcher / Barbara Carnevali

 Research Focus

-Carnevali’s research focuses on social aesthetics, exploring the connections between social phenomena and aesthetic forms.
-She is the author of Romantisme et reconnaissance: Figures de la reconnaissance chez Rousseau, and Social Appearances: A Philosophy of Display and Prestige, and is currently completing a new book, The Red Line: Milan and the Design of Modernity.
-She serves on the editorial board of the European Journal of Philosophy, is a scientific curator of the Italian Philosophy Festival, and contributes regularly to the Italian newspaper La Stampa.
+Carnevali’s research centers on social aesthetics, examining the interplay between social phenomena and aesthetic forms.
+She is the author of Romantisme et reconnaissance (Geneva 2012, English edition in press) and Social Appearances (New York, 2020, winner of the Siracusa Prize for best philosophical essay in its Italian edition).
+Her articles have appeared in several international journals such as Les Annales, Critique, Revue de métaphysique et de morale, WestEnd: Neue Zeitschrift für Sozialforschung and Deutsche Zeitschrift für Philosophie.
+She is currently completing a new book, The Red Line: Milan and the Design of Modernity.
+She serves on the editorial board of the European Journal of Philosophy, is a scientific curator for the Italian Philosophy Festival, and is a regular columnist for the Italian newspaper La Stampa.

 Feature image: portrait courtesy of Barbara Carnevali.
 Right: Denise Scott Brown, Architettura Minore on The Strip, Las Vegas, 1966, Carnegie Museum of Art, purchased with funds provided by Elise Jaffe & Jeffrey Brown.